 Research

 In the Anthropology Department, we are actively engaged in research and are committed to training our students in the theoretical and analytical approaches that anthropologists use to learn about humans and cultures.
-Many courses in all four subfields are designed to develop skills in specific methods, such as virtual morphology (ANTH 211); forensic anthropology (ANTH 239); ethnography (including participant observation and interviewing) (ANTH 245); participatory action research methods on community organizations (ANTH 260, ANTH 382) and conversation and narrative analyses (ANTH 250, 255).
+Many courses in all four subfields are designed to develop skills in specific methods, such as virtual anthropology (ANTH 211); forensic anthropology (ANTH 282); ethnography (including participant observation and interviewing) (ANTH 245); participatory action research methods (ANTH 260) and conversation and narrative analyses (ANTH 250, 255).

 Each subfield is also supported with its own laboratory space, providing further opportunities for independent research.
 See Facilities.